EmasXP/gaslawork/README.md

     });
 ```

-If you would have passed a Container to the constructor, that would have been returned by `getContainer()`, but in the example above `getContainer()` creates a new Container object since none has been created yet.
+If you would have passed a Container to the constructor, that object would have been returned by `getContainer()`, but in the example above `getContainer()` creates a new Container object since none has been created yet.

 ### Getting a service